wbjanelli/restaurantReservations/README.md

 ## Summary

-I created a restaurant reservation system for my final capstone at my Chegg Skills Engineering program.
+For my final capstone project in the Chegg Skills Engineering program, I developed a restaurant reservation system.

-The project required the following technologies:
+This project utilized the following technologies:

-React for the client
+- React for the client-side development
-Node.js and Express for the API
+- Node.js and Express for building the API
-PostgreSQL for the database
+- PostgreSQL for the database management

 ### From the Assignment